crunchly/Current-Team-Module/README.md

 ## Usage

-> Some usage instructions
+> Tests only pass if local Mongo database is active.

 ## Requirements

-An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 8.11.1
-- etc

 ## Development